Category Archives: News

 In addition, the SuperSorb® technology demonstrated other benefits.
 These included;

-1. More rapid filtering time – only 15 minutes for all three fryers; 30 minutes less than the other filer pad with powder
+1. More rapid filtering time – only 15 minutes for all three fryers; 30 minutes less than the other filter pad with powder

 2. There is no powder used with SuperSorb® and, hence, no handling or safety issues